Which institution holds the most shares in Sysco Corporation (SYY)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 42.92 million shares valued at $3.19 billion.
 The investor’s holdings represent 8.41% of the SYY Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 31.34 million shares valued at $2.33 billion to account for 6.14% of the shares outstanding.
 The other top investors are Wellington Management Group, LLP which holds 30.64 million shares representing 6.00% and valued at over $2.28 billion, while State Street Corporation holds 4.66% of the shares totaling 23.78 million with a market value of $1.77 billion.

-Sysco Corporation (NYSE: SYY) is 8.58% higher on its value in year-to-date trading and has touched a low of $37.20 and a high of $83.97 in the current 52-week trading range.
+Sysco Corporation (NYSE: SYY) is 6.03% higher on its value in year-to-date trading and has touched a low of $37.20 and a high of $83.97 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SYY stock was last observed hovering at around $79.59 in the last trading session, with the day’s gains setting it 1.04% off its average median price target of $82.00 for the next 12 months.
-It is also 9.4% off the consensus price target high of $89.00 offered by 12 analysts, but current levels are -15.19% lower than the price target low of $70.00 for the same period.
+The SYY stock was last observed hovering at around $79.89 in the last trading session, with the day’s loss setting it -1.15% off its average median price target of $82.00 for the next 12 months.
+It is also 11.53% off the consensus price target high of $89.00 offered by 12 analysts, but current levels are -12.49% lower than the price target low of $70.00 for the same period.

 Sysco Corporation (SYY) Analyst Forecasts